wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Operators

-All operations between series are subject to the matching processes described in [Series Matching](query_language_series_matching.html)​.
+All operations between expressions are subject to the matching processes described in [Series Matching](query_language_series_matching.html)​.

 <ul>
-<li>Boolean operators - combine ts() expressions and constants and the filtering performed by sources, source tags, and point tags.</li>
+<li>Boolean operators - combine ts() expressions and constants and the filtering performed by source names, alert names, source tags, alert tags, and point tags.</li>
 <ul>
 <li markdown="span">`and`: Returns 1 if both arguments are nonzero.
 Otherwise, returns 0.</li>
 <li markdown="span">`or`: Returns 1 if at least one argument is nonzero.
 Otherwise, returns 0.</li>